womeninkaggle/HousePrices/README.md

 # Women In Kaggle - HousePrices

-## This repo contains branches containing code from
+## This repo contains branches containing code from:

 ### Vathsala (Python)
 ### Suzanne (R)